mcguinness/okta-hooks/README.md

 Hooks are a feature in Okta that allows Okta to call out to an API, to get direction (or commands) on what to do.

-This repository contains code to deploy a serverless API using [Zeit Now](https://zeit.co/now) that uses query parameters to control the responses of the API.
+This repository contains code to deploy a serverless API using [Vercel](https://vercel.com/) that uses query parameters to control the responses of the API.
 This allows for people to be able to demo Okta Hooks without needing to write code or deploy an API (such as https://github.com/omgitstom/cloudformation).

 When specifying your hook URL location in Okta, you can specify query parameters allowing you to demo Okta hooks without modifying any code.